 They had shed what people see in order to honor Jesus Christ and they chose to wave a palm branch as a sign of surrender to the victorious One.

-This Holy Week, as we again reflect on Palm Sunday, (Good Friday and Easter,) what can be gleaned from it?
-We should ask ourselves these things, we should recount the events, and reconsider the fresh impact on our life.
+This Holy Week, as we again reflect on Palm Sunday, (Good Friday and Easter,) what can be gleaned from this?
+We should ask ourselves these things, we should recount the events, and reconsider a fresh impact on our life.
 These stories are for us, for today.
 They have value for our everyday living, and are not just ancient history and outdated, irrelevant events.

 So I offer you this, an artichoke.